Best Master's Degrees in Computer Science for 2023

 • Artificial Intelligence: Students learn the core concepts of designing objective-driven autonomous agents.
 This course focuses on the technological and ethical issues surrounding agent development.
 Other topics may include neural networks, classical planning, Markov decision processes, and perception-based recognition.

-• Database Systems: Learners in this course receive an introduction to the way database systems function, focusing on relational algebra, query processing, query optimization, and data models.
+• Database Systems: Enrollees in this course learn how database systems function.
+They explore relational algebra, query processing, query optimization, and data models.
 The class also emphasizes database design, SQL programming, isolation and consistency, and object-relational mappings.

-• Applied Cryptography: In this class, students explore how cryptography functions as a security method in computer applications.
+• Applied Cryptography: In this course, learners explore how cryptography elements as a security method in computer applications.
 Topics include common ciphers, password cracking, advanced cryptography protocols, and election algorithms.
-Enrollees need prior knowledge of discrete mathematics, algebra, computer architecture, and data structures.
+Students usually need prior knowledge of discrete mathematics, algebra, computer architecture, and data structures before enrolling in this class.

 What Will a Master's in Computer Science Degree Cost?